spacelift-io/user-documentation/docs/concepts/spaces/permissions.md

 }
 ```

-!!! info
+!!! warning
     Please note that Login Policies are only allowed to be created in the root space, therefore only root space admins can create or modify them.

 ## Inheritance